John-L-Jones-IV/jit/README.md

 # jit
-jit - ~~Janky git.~~ A version control system written in python that has byte-for-byte compatability with git's hash-index object data base.
+jit - ~~Janky git.~~ A version control system written in python that has byte-for-byte compatability with git's hash-index object database.

 This is an educational project for understanding the internals of git.